About Studio Art

 Pre-Major — How to become a Studio Art major

-Each program in the College of Visual Arts and Design has minimum academic requirements that each student must meet to be classified as a pre-major, in addition to the university admission requirements.
-Visit with the college recruiter, LeAndra Pope, for more information.
+The College of Visual Arts and Design has minimum academic requirements that each student must meet to be classified as a pre-major, in addition to the university admission requirements.
+For more information about the CVAD curriculum, please visit Curriculum Guides for Undergraduates Degrees and Minors.

 M.F.A. in Studio Art